 RETAINED EARNINGS AT BEGINNING OF YEAR (As Presented in the 2018 Audited Financial Statements) P 197,865,526 Less: Deferred tax income ( 191,905,851) DEFICIT AT BEGINNING OF YEAR (As Adjusted) 5,959,675 Net Profit Actually Realized during the Year Net profit for the year Less: Deferred tax income 147,420,512 147,420,512 RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION AT END OF YEAR P 153,380,187

 CHELSEA LOGISTICS AND INFRASTRUCTURE HOLDINGS CORP.
-AND SUBSIDIARIES [formerly Chelsea Logistics Holdings Corp.]
-[A Subsidiary of Udenna Corporation] Map Showing the Relationship Between and Among Related Entitles December 31, 2019
+AND SUBSIDIARIES (Formerly Chelsea Logistics Holdings Corp.)
+(A Subsidiary of Udenna Corporation) Schedule of Philippine Financial Reporting Standards and Interpretations Adopted by the Securities and Exchange Commission and the